Balçova: Agamemnon Baths

-The baths are well-known since antiquity and the name ancient, and makes reference to a contingent of Greeks under Agamemnon during the Trojan War who were led by an oracle to the warm springs to heal their wounds after a battle.
+The thermal baths have been famous since antiquity and were known as the Baths of Agamemnon and Thermal Springs of Agamemnon and Agamemnoneia (Ἀγαμεμνόνεια; "of Agamemnon").
+According to tradition, many of Agamemnon's soldiers bathed there after an oracle advised them to do so following a battle.
+The healing waters restored them so completely that they no longer required the services of the physician Podalirius.
+The baths subsequently flourished and, as a mark of their renown, came to bear the name of Agamemnon.
+An epigram in the Greek Anthology praises the Agamemnon Baths.

 Aelius Aristides had also frequently resorted in the baths and had reported that it was here that Asclepius had first began to prophesy.

 A number of sulfurous hot springs rise in and around a small stream, which previously dried up in summer, but which is now kept in service all year round thanks to modern installations centered around a five-star hotel.
 The waters, of a temperature of to 160 degrees Fahrenheit, are considered good for rheumatism, sciatica, gallstones and eczema.
-The baths are remain extremely popular both by themselves and by the thermal establishment's having extended its range of activities also in the field of congress and exhibition tourism.
+The baths remain extremely popular both by themselves and by the thermal establishment's having extended its range of activities also in the field of congress and exhibition tourism.
 (Note: In his 1966 archaeological guide on Aegean Turkey, George E. Bean, who remains one of the foremost references for the region, notes that, on the signpost for the baths, Agamemnon had become "Ağamemnun" (literally, "the agha is contented" in Turkish), adding, in time, no doubt, he would become "Memnun Ağa".)